Police and Corrections Expenditures

-Note: Only police spending is detailed on the data page.
-For corrections spending, please use our Data Query System
+Note: For corrections spending, please use our State and Local Finance Data tool.

 Per capita spending is an incomplete metric because it doesn’t provide any information about a state’s demographics, policy decisions, or administrative procedures.
 States with high per capita spending on police also tend to have high levels of spending per employee, reflecting the labor-intensive nature of police work.
-One potential source of variation, crime rates, is not obviously tied with higher levels of police spending.
+One potential source of variation, crime rates, is not tied to higher levels of police spending.

 States with high per capita spending on corrections are a mix of states with high labor costs and large populations of individuals in local or state prisons or under parole or probation, such as Alaska or Delaware.
 States that spend more per capita tend to have higher costs of living, driving wages up.
 However, often police and corrections employees are paid above the amount that these labor market conditions might predict.
 Some states with moderate per capita corrections costs, such as Georgia, compensate for a high number of people in prison, on probation, or on parole by employing fewer staff per inmate, probationer, and parolee, and by spending less per employee on payroll costs.4

 Interactive Data Tools